CQCL/guppyc/README.md

   [input]                    A guppy program definition

 Output artifacts:
-      --hugr <HUGR>        Optional output path for the HUGR json --sexpr <SEXPR>      Optional output path for the S-expression representation of the HUGR -m, --mermaid <MERMAID>  Optional output path for the mermaid rendering of the HUGR -l, --llvm <LLVM>        Output llvm text file
+      --hugr <HUGR>        Store the intermediate HUGR as json --sexpr <SEXPR>      Store the intermediate HUGR as an S-expression -m, --mermaid <MERMAID>  Store the mermaid diagram for the HUGR -l, --llvm <LLVM>        LLVM IR (text) output
-  -b, --bitcode <BITCODE>  Output the llvm bitcode file
+  -b, --bitcode <BITCODE>  LLVM Bitcode output

 Guppy version:
-      --guppy-version <GUPPY_VERSION>  The guppy version to use.
-Defaults to the latest published version.
-Incompatible with `guppy_git` and `guppy_ref`
-      --guppy-git <GUPPY_GIT>          The git repository to fetch guppy from.
-Incompatible with `guppy_version` --guppy-ref <GUPPY_REF>          The git commit or branch to use.
-Incompatible with `guppy_version`
+      --guppy-version <GUPPY_VERSION>  The guppy version to use --guppy-git <GUPPY_GIT>          The git repository to fetch guppy from --guppy-ref <GUPPY_REF>          The git commit or branch to use
 ```

 ## Recent Changes